kshitizbali/PCare/README.md

 # PCare
-Small sample demo app which displays available doctos and appointments according to the date selected.
+Small sample demo app which displays available doctos and appointments according to the date selected.<br>

-Developed in Java.
+a.
+Developed in Java.<br>
-Retrofit used to consume API
+b.
+Retrofit used to consume API.<br>
-Room library database used as app local database.
+c.
+Room library database used as app local database.<br>
-LiveData library used in partnership with room library.
+d.
+LiveData library used in partnership with room library.<br>